tarantool/doc/doc/reference/tooling/tt_cli/cluster.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In addition to whole cluster configurations, ``tt cluster publish`` can manage
-configurations of specific instances within applications.
-In this case, it operates
+configurations of specific instances within applications: rewrite configurations
+of existing instances and add new instance configurations.

-with YAML fragments that describe a single :ref:`instance configuration section <configuration_overview>`.
+In this case, it operates with YAML fragments that describe a single :ref:`instance configuration section <configuration_overview>`.
 For example, the following YAML file can be a source when publishing an instance configuration:

 .. code-block:: yaml